Aotearoa Music Photography Awards 2025

 ---------------

-2023 Music Photography Award 2nd Prize: Tom Grut - Weyes Blood, performing at Powerstation.
+2023 Music Photography Award 2nd Place: Tom Grut - Weyes Blood, performing at Powerstation.

 Judge Federico Monsalve said, "This image’s superpower is its ability to capture a single, clear message: “ethereal.”
 Beyond theatrics or stage settings, a simple, mostly in-camera treatment clearly depicts the singer’s intent and gives a very clear indication as to the essence of her sound.
 It is simple and minimal, restrained yet moody and it carries within it a rhythmic flow that fits the subject impeccably."